IBM/watson-banking-chatbot/README.md

 ![Bluemix Deployments](https://metrics-tracker.mybluemix.net/stats/527357940ca5e1027fbf945add3b15c4/badge.svg)

 # Create a banking chatbot with FAQ discovery, anger detection and natural language understanding
-In this developer journey, we will create a chatbot using Node.js and Watson Assistant for Business.
-The Assistant for Business flow will be enhanced by using Natural Language Understanding to identify entities and using Tone Analyzer to detect customer emotions.
+In this developer journey, we will create a chatbot using Node.js and Watson Assistant.
+The Assistant flow will be enhanced by using Natural Language Understanding to identify entities and using Tone Analyzer to detect customer emotions.
 For FAQs, a call to the Discovery service will use passage retrieval to pull answers from a collection of documents.

 When the reader has completed this journey, they will understand how to:

-* Create a chatbot that converses via a web UI using Watson Assistant for Business and Node.js
+* Create a chatbot that converses via a web UI using Watson Assistant and Node.js
 * Use Watson Discovery with passage retrieval to find answers in FAQ documents
 * Use Watson Tone Analyzer to detect emotion in a conversation
 * Identify entities with Watson Natural Language Understanding